IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 take no other action.

-If a member of the community is not satisfied with the IETF LLC Board's response to his or her review request, they may escalate the issue by appealing the decision or action to the IAB, using the appeals procedures outlined in {{RFC2026}}.
+If a member of the community is not satisfied with the IETF LLC Board's response to their review request, they may escalate the issue by appealing the decision or action to the IAB, using the appeals procedures outlined in {{RFC2026}}.
 If they are not satisfied with the IAB response, they can escalate the issue to